kushidesign/playground/README.md

 # Playground

-Playground is an interactive documentation system for ClojureScript web UI projects.
+Playground is an interactive documentation system for ClojureScript UI projects.

 ## Usage